-When I think of foods special to the state of Iowa, I think of scotcheroos, breaded pork tenderloin sandwiches, sweet corn, maid-rites and last (but not least!), HAM BALLS!
+When I think of foods special to the state of Iowa, I think of scotcheroos, breaded pork tenderloin sandwiches, sweet corn, loose meat sandwiches and last (but not least!), old fashioned HAM BALLS!
 Ever had them??

 Ham Balls are a cinch to put together.
 To put it really simply, you'll mix a few ingredients, scoop it into balls, top it with a simple sauce and bake.

 Once you've got it mixed up, you'll scoop it into balls and place them in a greased pan.
-I find that the easiest way to form the balls is to use a large cookie scoop.
+I like to use a large cookie scoop.
 This gives them a nice round shape and keeps them all the same size.

 Pour the ketchup, tomato sauce, vinegar, brown sugar and vinegar into a small mixing bowl.
 (Tip: if your brown sugar is super clumpy, put the brown sugar and vinegar in the bowl first, let the brown sugar dissolve, then add the remaining ingredients.)
 Stir to combine.

 Pour the glaze over the ham balls, making sure to cover each one with the glaze.
 Then, you'll bake for about an hour or until the center of the ham balls reach 160 degrees Fahrenheit.
 (Be sure to temp a few to be sure!)
 Then dive in!!